Enrolling students must provide a copy of their High School Diploma or General Education Diploma (GED).

 11. Applicant acknowledges and understands that no alcohol or marijuana use will be accommodated during any aspect of the training due to Program compliance with Federal laws.
 Any person deemed under the influence of marijuana, drugs or alcohol will be terminated from the program and the Board of Nursing will be notified.

-Nurse aide programs prepare graduates for employment; credit for this training may not transfer to another institution.
+14. Nurse aide programs prepare graduates for employment; credit for this training may not transfer to another institution.
 No credit from previous course(s) will be accepted for this program.
 Enrollment and completion in this program does not guarantee employment.
 No job placement assistance is offered at this time.